plattthompson/notable/README.md

 ### Getting started

-To create a note, click on the plus icon or simply start typing in the text box.
+To create a note, click on the plus icon or simply press any key while in the text box and then start typing.
 You can give it a title on the left.

 If you want to save your notes, click on the save icon.
 This will store your notes in a remote database for future use.
 Your notes will also be autosaved every two minutes.